Kawerau: Geography

 The 820 m volcanic cone of Mount Edgecumbe/Putauaki lies 3 km to the east of Kawerau, and is easily visible from the town.
 The Tarawera River straddles Kawerau to the east and continues north to the Bay of Plenty.
 Water is supplied to the town from two natural springs.
 Kawerau's water was judged the best-tasting in New Zealand in 2003 and 2004.

 Kawerau has access to vast geothermal resources.
 There are a number of geothermal hot springs in the surrounding bush owned and operated by local families.
 The Kawerau geothermal field provides steam power for the paper mill, and a 90 MW geothermal power station is currently under construction.

 The District has a land area of 23.56 km2, making it the smallest territorial authority in New Zealand in terms of land area.
 It is completely surrounded by the Whakatāne District.

 Climate

-During summer (December to February), the average daily maximum temperature in Kawerau is 23.7 °C. In January 2008, the temperature exceeded 30 °C on five days.
+In January 2008, the temperature exceeded 30 °C for five days.
 In winter (July to August) crisp early morning frosts are usually followed by clear, sunny days, and the average daily maximum temperature is around 15.6 °C.

 Rainfall is spread throughout the year, though it is not uncommon to experience a drought during summer.